panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 `world` object at first doesn't have a method `farewell`.
 It is later added dynamically.

-Still, even the added dynamically method can be invoked as a method later: `world.farewell()`.
+The dynamically added method can be invoked as a method: `world.farewell()`.

 ## 3. Class method

-In JavaScript the `class` syntax allows you to define a class that is going to serve as a template for the created instance.
+In JavaScript, the `class` syntax defines a class that's going to serve as a template for its instances.

-A class can also have methods, and you define method on a class using a shortand method definition:
+A class can also have methods:

 ```javascript{6-8}
 class Greeter {